 Mommy-to-be Parineeti Chopra shares “random tidbits” of her life from August

-Mumbai: Actress Parineeti Chopra, who is all set to embrace motherhood for the first time, seems to be living her life to the fullest.
-The actress...
+Actress Parineeti Chopra, who is all set to embrace motherhood for the first time, seems to be living her life to the fullest.
+The actress seems to...

 2. Can never choose between mango and guava